uikit/uikit-site/docs/pages/dropdown.md

 ## Offset

-To define an offset between the dropdown container and the toggle, add the `offset: 10` option with your value, where the `10` can be any pixel value.
+To define a custom offset between the dropdown container and the toggle, add the `offset` option with a value for the offset, measured in pixels.

 ```html
 <div uk-dropdown="offset: 80"></div>